atomaszewicz/Bond/RStudio/Analysis.md

 ## Finances

 Financing movies is [very](http://www.npr.org/sections/money/2010/05/the_friday_podcast_angelina_sh.html) [complicated](https://www.theatlantic.com/business/archive/2011/09/how-hollywood-accounting-can-make-a-450-million-movie-unprofitable/245134/).
 It is no small task to raise hundreds of millions of dollars, often requiring [many parties with various investment models](https://www.youtube.com/watch?v=kgj0Z7zE0HM).
 When it comes to making the money back, there are box office sales, Blu-Ray/DVD sales, selling the title to streaming services, [product tie-ins](http://www.allday.com/10-completely-pointless-star-wars-product-tie-ins-that-make-no-sense-2180810453.html) etc..
 These figures, as with most corporate finances, are not publically released.
-Even box office numbers, which are quoted regularly in the news and on social media, go through some (tweaks)[http://www.slate.com/articles/arts/culturebox/2006/01/ticket_tweaking.html] before being released to media outlets.
-Further, the studios (don't receieve all of the money from box office sales)[http://www.themovieblog.com/2007/10/economics-of-the-movie-theater-where-the-money-goes-and-why-it-costs-us-so-much/].
-The purpose of this discussion is to clarify that box office gross minus budget does not equate to the studio profits for a film.

-However, box office figures are the only consistently released film finance data and how much a film grosses at theatres is good measure of how popular a film is.
-Further, while online ratings concern modern opinions of these movies, box office numbers capture how the film struck society at the time.
-From marketing strategies, to popularity of certain actors/directors, to societies taste in genres, films are a product of their time.
-It is helpful to have both a metric to study films in the context of their era and one with the powers of hindsight.
-Therefore we will use box office numbers and refer to 'profit' as the difference between the gross and the budget.
+Even box office numbers, which go through some (tweaks)[http://www.slate.com/articles/arts/culturebox/2006/01/ticket_tweaking.html] before being released to media outlets, (aren't pure profit for studios)[http://www.themovieblog.com/2007/10/economics-of-the-movie-theater-where-the-money-goes-and-why-it-costs-us-so-much/].
+That being said, box office figures are the only consistently released film finance data, so we will use them.
+Lastly I'd like to note that I think it is a positive to have one metric that is a product of it's time (box office) as well as one that uses the power of hindsight (online ratings).

 Before we get started let's briefly discuss the specifics of the box office data.
-All numbers in this section are in $USD, inflation calculations were made to May 2017, and 'domestic' refers to the US & Canada box office figures.
+All numbers in this section are in $USD, inflation calculations are made to May 2017, and 'domestic' refers to the combined US & Canada box office figures.
 Our two sources for this section are the websites (Box Office Mojo (BOM))[http://www.boxofficemojo.com/] and (The Numbers)[http://www.the-numbers.com/].
-BOM gives both box office figures adjusted and unadjusted for inflation, but only domestically.
-The Numbers on the other hand, gives domestic and global box office, as well as estimated budgets, all in unadjusted terms.
-Our first order of business is to get the global box office figures adjusted for inflation.
+BOM gives domestic box office figures both adjusted and unadjusted for inflation.
+The Numbers has domestic and global box office, as well as estimated budgets, all in unadjusted terms.
+Our first order of business is to get everything adjusted for inflation.

 ### Global and Domestic Gross

 We recall that we already loaded our BOM and The Numbers data into data frames named 'bom' and 'numb', respecitvely.

-As we discussed above BOM doesn't have global figures, but it does have domestic gross adjusted for inflation, whereas The Numbers has global and domestic but both unadjusted.
-So to achieve our goal of getting global numbers adjusted for inflation, what I will do is find the ratio of global:domestic figures from The Numbers, then multiply the inflation-adjusted domestic figures in BOM.
+So to achieve our goal of getting all our values adjusted for inflation what I will do is as follows, with the example of global gross: Find the ratio of unadjusted global gross to unadjusted domestic gross, then multiply the adjusted domestic gross by this factor, giving us the adjusted global gross.
 Due to this method, the 'bom' dataframe will be our main data frame for this section.

 ```R
 #We create a vector with the ratio of global to domestic box office gross